Trichophagia: Diagnosis

+Treatment

+Psychotherapy has been widely used in the treatment of trichotillomania and trichophagia, with evidence supporting cognitive behavioral therapy, habit-reversal training, and mindfulness-based cognitive therapy as being effective treatments.
+The most commonly used clinical treatment is the prescription of selective serotonin uptake inhibitors (SSRIs), such as fluoxetine and clomipramine, but the effectiveness of this treatment has not been supported empirically.
+Evidence for efficacy has been found in studies using non-SSRIS, including N-acetylcysteine and olanzapine.

 Prognosis

 Rapunzel syndrome, an extreme form of trichobezoar in which the "tail" of the hair ball extends into the intestines, and can be fatal if misdiagnosed.
-In some cases, surgery may be required to remove the mass; a trichobezoar weighing 4.5 kg was removed from the stomach of an 18-year-old woman with trichophagia.
+In some cases, surgery may be required to remove the mass.
+In one case, a trichobezoar weighing 4.5 kg was removed from the stomach of an 18-year-old woman with trichophagia.

 History

+Trichophagia and trichobezoars have been documented by physicians for centuries, even long before a medical definition was established for trichotillomania.
+For example, in the 18th century, French doctor M. Baudamant described the condition in a 16-year-old boy.
 Trichophagia is most often covered in the medical literature only "as a rare symptom of trichotillomania."

-In the 18th century French doctor M. Baudamant described the condition in a 16-year-old boy.
+Despite its appearance in medical literature over the centuries, little research was conducted on trichophagia until the past decade.
+Even now, most research focuses on Western cultures and European hair textures, with other groups with distinct hair textures, styles, and cultures, such as African Americans, often overlooked.

 In media

 Trichophagia is mentioned in the 1000 Ways to Die episode "Stupid Is As Stupid Dies" featuring a young woman who died from it.
 It is also mentioned in Grey's Anatomy season 9 episode 11 "The End Is the Beginning Is the End".
-As well as Season 3 episode 16 of The Resident, “Reverse Cinderella.”
+As well as Season 3 episode 16 of The Resident, "Reverse Cinderella."